soonwookwon/FEShR/README.md

 ## Instructions
 The two main functions are `fe_shrink` and `upe_forecast`.
-Please see the help pages for each function for details:
+Please see the help page of each function for details:
 ```
 ?fe_shrink
 ?upe_forecast